 California, Arizona, and Nevada also offer great climates for red-eared slider turtles and provide them with suitable habitats for successful survival.
 Usually, any state with a subtropical climate should be suitable for red-eared slider turtles. red eared turtles can be found in northern states such as Pennsylvania and New Jersey, where their populations have been established by people releasing pet turtles into the wild.

-however, that releasing pet turtles into the wild is illegal in many states and can cause an imbalance in the local ecosystem.
+however, releasing pet turtles into the wild is illegal in many states and can cause an imbalance in the local ecosystem.
 It is also important to know that red-eared turtles are not native to any state, so it is important to familiarize yourself with the laws and regulations of your state before introducing red-eared turtles into the environment.

 how do red-eared sliders survive the winter